 Norco Addiction — High Risk

 Norco (hydrocodone) carries a high risk of addiction.
-As a response to FDA and DEA concerns, in 2013 drugmakers altered the labeling and physicians’ prescribing recommendations for hydrocodone drugs, as addiction rates soared from the late 90s forward.2,4
+As a response to FDA and DEA concerns, in 2013 drugmakers altered the labeling and physicians’ prescribing recommendations for all hydrocodone/acetaminophen drugs, as addiction rates soared from the late 90s forward.2,4,6

+The FDA in 2014 also banned any product containing more than 325mg of acetaminophen due to the high number of liver failures associated with this class of drugs.
 Even when Norco is taken as prescribed, Norco can produce health and safety concerns.
-Physicians have been directed to only prescribe a four-week supply at a time, requiring a patient visit before extending the prescription.
+Physicians have been directed to only prescribe a 4-week supply at a time, requiring a patient visit before extending the prescription.
 Before starting or stopping a prescription of Norco, it may be difficult to get as completely informed as possible to minimize potential risks to your health and safety.
 But we highly recommend that you make the attempt to do so, and you can contact us directly for more help if desired.

 15 Years Experience by Professionals Who Understand Your Journey.